 A slightly more expensive and archaic option for calling home is to purchase international calling cards.
 These cards come in a multitude of denominations; each company has their own set of fees and rules.
 Be aware that most of the cards use “credits” to mask how much you are actually spending per call.
 Also, a steep connection fee for calling from pay phones is usually added to each call.

-Using Your Mobile Phone to Make International Calls
+Unlocking Your Smartphone to Make International Calls

 First, you must have a GSM-enabled phone.
-By default, most mobile phones in the U.S. will not work in Asia -- AT&T and T-mobile are the two best choices for phones that will work internationally.
+By default, most mobile phones in the United States will not work in Asia.
+AT&T and T-Mobile are the two best choices for smartphones that will work internationally.
 They also offer free international data roaming and SMS texting for customers.